Hand Truck Appliance Dolly

 Appliance Dollies: Specialized for Heavy Appliances

 Appliance dollies, also known as furniture dollies, are specifically designed for transporting large and heavy appliances.
 Unlike hand trucks, they typically feature four wheels, a larger platform, and sometimes straps or other securing mechanisms.
-Their robust construction enables them to support the weight of refrigerators, washing machines, dryers, and other bulky appliances.
+Their solid construction enables them to support the weight of refrigerators, washing machines, dryers, and other bulky appliances.

 Types of Appliance Dollies: